dustoff06/CMS/S7_Experimental_Settings.md

 \subsection{Purpose}

-This supplement consolidates the software environment, hardware, and determinism controls underlying the primary MOSAIC estimation and all revision analyses (MOSAIC-X, signal-family ablations, GBM/GBM-X, DeepSVDD, and the financial-distress benchmarks).
-Optimization hyperparameters (restarts, iteration limits, sample limits) and model-specific settings (XGBoost parameters, DeepSVDD architecture and training schedule) are reported in Appendix~D and Section~2.7 of the main text; this supplement addresses the computing environment and reproducibility controls that are not restated there.
+This supplement documents the software environment, hardware configuration, numerical-precision settings, random-seeding procedures, and reproducibility controls underlying the primary MOSAIC estimation and all revision analyses, including MOSAIC-X, the signal-family ablations, GBM and GBM-X, DeepSVDD, and the established financial-distress benchmarks.
+Optimization hyperparameters and model-specific training settings are reported in Supplement~S4 and Section~2.7 of the main text; the present supplement records the computational environment and execution controls needed to reproduce those analyses.

 \subsection{Hardware}